The group initiates and participates in studies focusing on renal transplant patients. The research is clinically oriented towards these patients.

 - Professor Bo Feldt-Rasmussen, Department of Nephrology, Rigshospitalet, Copenhagen

-- Haugen AJ, Langberg NE, Dahle DO, Pihlstrøm H, Birkeland KI, Reisaeter A, Midtvedt K, Hartmann A, Holdaas H, Mjøen G. Long-term risk for kidney donors with hypertension at donation - a retrospective cohort study.
+- Haugen AJ, Hallan S, Langberg NE, Dahle DO, Pihlstrøm H, Birkeland KI, Reisaeter A, Midtvedt K, Hartmann A, Holdaas H, Mjøen G. Increased long-term risk for hypertension in kidney donors - a retrospective cohort study.
 Transpl Int.
-2019; 32(9): 960-964.
+2020; 33(5): 536-543.